hxtree/galaxyops/README.md

 ### Lifecycle of a Pull Request (~5 mins)

-1. Create a new branch in Git from the main branch.
+1. Create a new branch from the main using git.

    ```bash
    git checkout -b feature/improve-readme